tldr-devops/startpack/README.md

 * [DONE] [Gitlab Runner](https://about.gitlab.com/) should be placed on separate host

 ### Miss something?
 [Could you tell me more about how can I help you, please?](https://forms.gle/wSHs4C6pHXaxVm1a8)

+## About the Author

+Hello, everyone!
+My name is Filipp, and I have been working with high load distribution systems and services, security, monitoring, continuous deployment and release management (DevOps domain) since 2012.

+One of my passions is developing DevOps solutions and contributing to the open-source community.
+By sharing my knowledge and experiences, I strive to save time for both myself and others while fostering a culture of collaboration and learning.

+I had to leave my home country, Belarus, due to my participation in [protests against the oppressive regime of dictator Lukashenko](https://en.wikipedia.org/wiki/2020%E2%80%932021_Belarusian_protests), who maintains a close affiliation with Putin.
+Since then, I'm trying to build my life from zero in other countries.

+If you are seeking a skilled DevOps lead or architect to enhance your project, I invite you to connect with me on [LinkedIn](https://www.linkedin.com/in/filipp-frizzy-289a0360/) or explore my valuable contributions on [GitHub](https://github.com/Friz-zy/).
+Let's collaborate and create some cool solutions together :)

 ## Support